Judy Chicago: A Retrospective

 Judy Chicago is an artist, author, educator and humanist whose work and life are models for an enlarged definition of art, an expanded role for the artist and women’s rights to freedom of expression.
 Born in Chicago, Illinois, she attended the University of California, Los Angeles.
 Chicago’s work is in numerous private and institutional collections, including The British Museum, London, UK, Brooklyn Museum, Brooklyn, NY, The Hammer Museum, University of California, Los Angeles, CA, Los Angeles County Museum of Art, Los Angeles, CA, The Metropolitan Museum of Art, New York, NY, Moderna Museet, Stockholm, Sweden, Museum of Contemporary Art, Los Angeles, National Gallery, Washington, DC, National Museum of Women in the Arts, Washington, DC, and Tate, London, UK.
 Chicago lives and works in Belen, NM.

 The exhibition is accompanied by Judy Chicago: In the Making, an illustrated 280-page catalogue copublished by the Fine Arts Museums of San Francisco and Thames & Hudson.
-Edited by exhibition curator Claudia Schmuckli, it includes contributions by Janna Keegan and Jenni Sorkin.
+Edited by exhibition curator Claudia Schmuckli, it includes essays by Janna Keegan and Jenni Sorkin.

 Contemporary Art at the de Young museum

 Judy Chicago: A Retrospective is organized by the Fine Arts Museums of San Francisco.
 Lead sponsor: San Francisco Auxiliary of the Fine Arts Museums.
 Major support provided by The Andy Warhol Foundation for the Visual Arts, Art Mentor Foundation Lucerne, Jordan Schnitzer Family Foundation and The Carl and Marilynn Thoma Art Foundation.
 Significant Support provided by Dior and Ray and Dagmar Dolby Family Fund.
-Generous Support provided by Jessica Silverman Gallery, Merrill Private Wealth Management, Lorna Meyer Calas and Dennis Calas, Salon 94, and Turner Carroll Gallery.
+Generous Support provided by Jessica Silverman, Merrill Private Wealth Management, Lorna Meyer Calas and Dennis Calas, Salon 94, and Turner Carroll Gallery.
 Additional support provided by Leslee and Roger Budge, Tad Freese and Brook Hartzell, The Richard and Peggy Greenfield Foundation, and Chandra and Michael Rudd.

 Media Sponsor: San Francisco Chronicle